 Students attending NMJC from states participating in the WUE program may be charged a reduced out-of-state tuition rate of 150% of instate tuition.
 Only students from the following states may qualify: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.
-For more information, please contact the Dean of Enrollment Management.
+For more information, please contact the Associate Registrar.